CWE-595: Comparison of Object References Instead of Object Contents

 Compliant Solution

-In this compliant solution the __eq__ method is implemented and all the comparisons now correctly compares the object values, rather than the object reference.
+In this compliant solution, the __eq__ method is implemented and the comparisons that not use is now correctly compare the object values, rather than the object reference.
+The is operator does not call __eq__, hence the last print will still display False.

 compliant01.py: